achal1304/One2N_GoBootcamp/wordcount/README.md

 ---

 ## How it works
+### Command and Flags Parsing:
+This project uses the Cobra library for command-line argument parsing and management.
 ### Buffered File Reading:
 Reads files in 1MB chunks to avoid loading the entire file into memory.
 ### Line Splitting: